yaqwsx/bcthesis/symdivine.md

   the removed segment, stays the same.

 * `deref(tid, id)` -- given a thread identifier and a register identifier from
-  \llvm bit- code, returns identifier of variable in form of segment and offset.
+  \llvm bit-code, returns identifier of a variable in form of segment and offset.
   If the identifier was a pointer, returns an identifier to a location pointed by that pointer.
 Only values from global scope or the currently called function in given thread are allowed as arguments.